Steiger04/iro.js/docs/introduction.md

 ## Motivation

-I built iro.js after feeling pretty unsatisifed with the existing color picker widgets I came across while working on a project.
-They were either unintuitive, bloated, depended on extra libraries, or had been long-abandoned by their author.
+I built iro.js after feeling unsatisfied with the existing color picker widgets I came across while working on a project.
+They were either unintuitive, bloated, depended on extra libraries, or had been long-abandoned by their author. iro.js is my answer to that gap: a light, extensible picker that stays fast and friendly.